Now Everyone Can Convert to a Roth

 If you use a traditional IRA to help build income for retirement, your contributions are most likely tax deductible.
 But you’ll have to pay income taxes when you withdraw the money.
-You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income (required distributions have been suspended for 2020).
+You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income.

 Contributions to a Roth IRA, in contrast, are made with after-tax dollars and are not tax deductible.
-You get years of tax-free growth just like a traditional IRA. bu with the Roth IRA, there is generally no income tax on withdrawals as long as you’re older than age 59½ and have held the Roth IRA for at least five years.
+You get years of tax-free growth just like a traditional IRA.
+But with the Roth IRA, there is generally no income tax on withdrawals as long as you’re older than age 59½ and have held the Roth IRA for at least five years.
 Additionally, you don’t have to take any distributions during your lifetime.

 The tax-free nature of Roth withdrawals is very attractive.
 However, annual contributions to Roth IRAs are capped at $6,500 ($7,500 if you are age 50 or over) in 2023, so the big payoff from converting is when you convert a sizable existing traditional IRA to a Roth IRA.
 By converting you change otherwise taxable distributions to tax-free distributions.
 What’s the catch?
 You’ll have to pay tax now on the amount you convert.